 Manufacturing is significant in the city of Santa Ana; there are many factories and assembly plants that produce goods for the country and for exporting.

 The tourist industry plays a significant role in the local economy; Santa Ana is a hub for local and international tourists that spend time exploring the city and other nearby tourist spots.

 Santa Ana is located in the western part of the country, closer to the Guatemalan border.
 It’s about 70 miles from the international airport and 40 miles from San Salvador.

 There are many ways to get to Santa Ana; your starting point will be the deciding factor on which route to take.
 And the mode of transportation will be a factor in how long it will take you to get there.

 Obviously, I recommend you to either drive or take a shuttle to Santa Ana.
 Yes, public transportation is an option and is the cheapest, but it will be the longest and tedious to get you there.

 Contact the hotel or hostel that you are staying at, see if they offer free transportation or if they recommend another form of transportation.

-Santa Ana in El Salvador is a city with wonderful traditions and history, for that reason many people visit this city every year.
-Obviously, the activities in or around the city are the top factor in the cities popularity.
-Nevertheless, visit the city of Santa Ana, you will love it!
+Santa Ana in El Salvador is a city with excellent traditions and history; for that reason, many people visit this city every year.
+The same traditions and history that attracts visitors also make it an excellent city to live in.
+Visit the city of Santa Ana; you will love it!